 EXTREME DUI – A DUI offense with a BAC of .015% or more.

-AGGRAVATED DUI – An offense where a DUI is committed when a drivers license suspended, cancelled, or revoked, it is a 3rd offense within 84 months, or a DUI is committed while driving with a child (passenger under the age of 15).
+AGGRAVATED DUI – An offense where a DUI is committed when a driver’s license suspended, cancelled, or revoked, it is a 3rd offense within 84 months, or a DUI is committed while driving with a child (passenger under the age of 15).

 DUI PENALTIES – Each classification of DUI in Arizona has different penalties.The more severe DUI, the more severe the consequences.
 In some cases, depending on the discretion of the court and specific circumstances of the arrest, Arizona residents have been charged with DUI even if they have less than the defined BAC legal limits.

 ARIZONA’S BEST DUI DEFENSE ATTORNEY

-Fighting a drunk driving charge in Phoenix and Tucson, Arizona means you need a competent attorney who will examine the case and determine whether or not you can or should pursue a defense.
-There are several cases where charges were dropped.
-In order to reduce charges or seek a reduced sentence, get the legal representation of an attorney with a very strong understanding of the law and legal DUI case precedents.
+Fighting a drunk driving charge in Phoenix and Tucson, Arizona means you need a competent attorney who will examine the case.
+And, they will determine whether or not you can or should pursue a defense.
+In fact, there are several cases where charges were dropped.
+Thus, in order to reduce charges or seek a reduced sentence, get the legal representation of an attorney with a very strong understanding of the law and legal DUI case precedents.

 ARIZONA CRIMINAL DEFENSE ATTORNEY

-Consider some factors when deciding if you want to make a call to seek the assistance of an attorney for a DUI arrest.
-Take advantage of the no hassle, no obligation, free consultation that My AZ Lawyers offers Arizona residents.
-Discover how knowledgeable the attorneys are with the law.It is important that you choose a law firm that is familiar with the DUI laws.
+Consider some factors when deciding if you want to make a call to seek the assistance of an attorney for a drunk driving arrest.
+Take advantage of the no hassle, no obligation, free consultation that we offer Arizona residents.
+Discover how knowledgeable the attorneys are with the AZ DUI law.It is also important that you choose a law firm that is familiar with the DUI laws.

 ARIZONA DUI LAWS